Pisan Manawapat is the 44th Thai ambassador Extraordinary and Plenipotentiary to the United States of America.

 On 5 December 2011, Ambassador Pisan was bestowed with the Most Exalted Order of the White Elephant, Thailand’s highest Royal Decoration for senior public servants.

-As ambassador to Canada from 2013-2015, Pisan elevated and strengthened cooperation in health and biotechnology between research and fund granting communities in Canada and Thailand.
+As ambassador to Canada from 2013-2015, Pisan strengthened cooperation in medical training with McGill University and in health and biotechnology between research and fund granting communities in Canada and Thailand.

 He is married to Wanchana Manawapat and has one daughter.